Need to talk? Call 1800 882 436.

 • has a more serious case of chickenpox

-• has any pre-existing conditions,
+• has any other health conditions

 The best protection against chickenpox is vaccination.
 This will stop most children from getting chickenpox.